And welcome back to the Rush Limbaugh Program here at the Limbaugh Institute for Advanced Conservative Studies.

 And this open border policy just proves that I think I'm right.

-The threat wasn't that great because look at nothing's happened, and look at we let everybody in.
+The threat wasn't that great because look at nothing's happened.

-Well, we'll uh I I I hope you know what?
+Well, I hope, you know what?

 I hope you are right, Greg.

-The fact that these Hamas sleeper cells exist in this country, the FBI being forced to admit that they have no idea where a lot of these people are, but they are biding their time.
+I don't think you are because I'm aware of the kind of people that have come in, the fact that these Hamas sleeper cells exist in this country, the FBI being forced to admit that they have no idea where a lot of these people are, but they are biding their time.

-Hamas made a statement uh two weeks ago that they would begin attacking inside the United States because of the United States not paying off the Hamas government in the Palestinian area.
+Hamas made a statement two weeks ago that they would begin attacking inside the United States because of the United States not paying off the Hamas government in the Palestinian area.

 I don't think you are, and I think we're going to find to our great chagrin that this threat is much, much greater than we think it is.